 The Interactive Process for Reasonable Accommodation

-When disability, injury or illness strike, the American Disabilities Act (ADA) requires employers and employees to engage in a collaborative effort — the interactive process (IP) — to determine what reasonable accommodations can be made that would allow a disabled employee to return to work.
+When disability, injury or illness strike, the American Disabilities Act (ADA) directs employers and employees to engage in a collaborative effort — the interactive process (IP) — to explore reasonable accommodation when functional limitations exist.
+The purpose is to determine what changes or modifications are needed when an employee’s ability to return to work, stay at work and perform the work is impacted as a result of a medical condition.

 The missing link in workplace safety programs—or am I barking up the wrong tree?
 With a picture like this, who can help but feel loved and adorable with these two dogs looking after our safety?
 But the bottom line is that our physical safety is deeply linked to [Read more . . .]